FlexBE/flexible_navigation/README.md

 Install
 -------

 A complete demonstration system is provided as part of the CHRISLab [Turtlebot Flexible Navigation] demonstration.
 Follow setup and operation directions there for an integrated demonstration.
 The complete system is easily setup and built by following the installation directions at [CHRISLab Install].

 The [Turtlebot Flexible Navigation] demonstration uses the SBPL lattice planner in a move_base like planning scheme.
-An alternative demonstration at [Create Flexible Navigation] uses a three layer planning scheme to demonstrate the flexibility of the decoupled approach.
+An alternative demonstration uses a three layer planning scheme to demonstrate the flexibility of the decoupled approach.

-The Flexible Navigation system has been tested using the latest version of ROS Kinetic.
+The Flexible Navigation system has been tested using the latest version of ROS Noetic.
 You should first follow the [ROS Install Guide] and get that set up before proceeding.

 License
 -------

-	Copyright (c) 2016-2019
+	Copyright (c) 2016-2023
 	Capable Humanitarian Robotics and Intelligent Systems Lab (CHRISLab) Christopher Newport University